jmdejong/brokkenize/brokken_style_guide.md

 - Use `++x` instead of `x++` whenever possible.
 (The same for `--x` vs `x--`).

-This is because this instruction is quicker to execute.
+This is because this instruction is significantly quicker to execute, because no extra intermediate assignment is necessary.

 ### GOTO: NEVER use `goto`